 In addition to the College library, students may use the facilities of SUNY Poly, the Utica Public Library, other local community college libraries and St. Elizabeth Medical Center Library.

-The College offers students the opportunity to live in rental homes conveniently located adjacent to the College and Medical Center campus.
+St. Elizabeth Medical Center has rental homes conveniently located adjacent to the College and Medical Center campus.
 Rooms are available on a first come first serve basis.
 For more information contact Admissions at (315) 801-8253.

 Career and Placement Services